 Avoid Duplication - While the SRWMO places a high importance on partnerships and coordination, avoiding duplication is equally important.
 Water resources in Minnesota are managed through a complex network of agencies.
 This plan is intentionally focused upon those issues that are not already handled by other entities, are best handled by a local entity or through a partnership that includes the local entity, and are most directly in the SRWMO’s jurisdiction.

 No Regulatory Program - The SRWMO has neither intention nor desire to develop a regulatory permitting program.
 It is the Managers’ intention that any standards required by the SRWMO will be integrated into existing regulatory programs implemented by member communities.
-The SRWMO may provide input when requested related to SRWMO standards.
+The SRWMO will provide input when requested related to SRWMO standards.

 Development of this Plan